-Our church supports Keep Texas Beautiful through its local affiliate, Keep Baytown Beautiful, by participating in the Adopt-A-Site program.
+Our church supports Keep Texas Beautiful through its local affiliate, Keep Baytown Beautiful, by participating in the Adopt-A-Spot program.
 Quarterly, volunteers gather on a selected Saturday morning to pick up and remove trash along N.Main St. between Baker Rd. and YMCA Dr., as well as around the church property.

 Cleaning supplies including safety vests, pickers, gloves and trash bags are provided.
 With sufficient volunteer participation the job is usually completed in less than 2 hours.